- Seeing the spinning App Store circle for too long means that there are problems with your app or system.

 - How do you reset the App Store on a Mac?

-To reset the App Store on Mac, you will need to press the Option+Shift+G in Finder, and navigating to the location ~/Library.
-There, Apple recommends that you delete the entire Caches folder, and then restart your device.
+To reset the App Store on Mac, you will have to delete the entire Caches folder and then restart your device.
+If the App Store doesn’t update the apps, read this excellent guide to fix it.

 - Why can’t I find certain apps in the App Store?